Plan Prediction Services aims to improve planning around the world.

 Patrizia is interested in life.

-Ana Spataru is a PhD student at Deakin University, Melbourne, working in the field of sustainable regional development.
+Ana Spataru completed her PhD at Deakin University, Melbourne, in the field of sustainable regional development.

-Her work generates guidelines for decision makers who are formulating policies that preserve and enhance agricultural activity within metropolitan fringe areas.
+Her research generated guidelines for decision makers who are formulating policies to preserve and enhance agricultural activity within metropolitan fringe areas.

-Ana has studied Environmental Engineering as well as Environmental Science and Technology, specialising in wastewater treatment.
+Ana has studied Environmental Engineering as well as Environmental Science and Technology, specialising in wastewater treatment, and she currently works for the Australian Energy Foundation in Melbourne.

-If you are keen to further explore how we can make your forward planning more empathetic, you should click here to contact us (firstname.lastname@example.org)
+If you are keen to further explore how we can make your forward planning more empathetic, you should contact us by e-mail - firstname.lastname@example.org.